 Selective Estrogen Receptor Modulators (SERMs) are chemical compounds that act on the estrogen receptors in the body.
-They have different effects on different tissue so they may block estrogen’s action in breast cells and activate estrogen’s action in other cells such as uterine or bone cells.
-Physiologically SERMs can act as either estorgen agonists or estogran antagoists.
-As drugs, SERMs are used to treat cancer, osteoporosis, menopause symptoms and halted ovulation among other things.
+They can have different effects on different tissues so they may block estrogen’s action in breast cells and activate estrogen’s action in other cells such as uterine or bone cells.
+Physiologically SERMs can act as either estorgen agonists or estogren antagoists.
+As drugs, SERMs are used to treat cancer, osteoporosis, menopause symptoms and halted ovulation.
 They can prevent the growth of estrogen-sensitive cancer cells by taking the place of the estrogen in the receptors so the estrogen cannot enter.

 In bone, estrogen receptors ERα and ERβ are present in the cells - osteoblastes, osteocytes, and condrocytes - of the growth plate cartilage.

 The first SERM in wide clinical use was tamoxifen.
 It was originally developed as a contraceptive because of its anti-estrogen effects, but proved not useful for birth control.
 In 1977 the Federal Drug Administration (FDA) approved its use for advanced breast cancer, because in tests and clinical trials it proved to deprive the cancer cells of estrogen.
 It was also successful in prolonging the survival rate for women who had had breast cancer surgery as well as lymph cancer that was less advanced.
 Tamoxifen was approved for both breast cancer surgery adjuvant chemotherapy and for lymph cancer in 1980.